-Asia-Pacific is one of the largest producer of the polymers which are used various industries such as automotive, packaging, textile industry, electrical and electronics, adhesives and sealants, paints and coatings, and so on.
+Asia-Pacific is one of the largest producers of polymers which are used in various industries such as automotive, packaging, textile industry, electrical and electronics, adhesives and sealants, paints and coatings, and so on.

 It is a type of Polyethylene terephthalate used for any fabric or textile and made using polyester yarns and fiber.

-Increasing industries of textiles, industrial fabrics, and carpet is driving the demand in this region
+Increasing industries of textiles, industrial fabrics, and carpet are driving the demand in this region

 Increasing industries of textiles, industrial fabrics, and carpet especially in the countries like China and India is driving the demand for textile polymers in this region.

-The industry is extremely varied, with hand-spun and hand-woven textiles sectors at one end of the spectrum, while the capitalintensive sophisticated mills sector on the other end.
+The industry is extremely varied, with hand-spun and hand-woven textiles sectors at one end of the spectrum, while the capital-intensive sophisticated mill's sector is on the other end.

-In the FY2019, India’s textile industry contributed 7% of the industry output.
-It contributed two per cent to the GDP of India and employed more than 45 million people in FY2019.
-The sector contributed 15 per cent to India’s export earnings in FY2019.
+In FY2019, India’s textile industry contributed 7% of the industry output.
+It contributed two percent to the GDP of India and employed more than 45 million people in FY2019.
+The sector contributed 15 percent to India’s export earnings in FY2019.

-Moreover, Foreign Direct Investments (FDI) and Government initiatives for the textile industry is also propelling the market growth.
+Moreover, Foreign Direct Investments (FDI) and Government initiatives for the textile industry are also propelling market growth.
 For instance, The industry (including dyed and printed) attracted Foreign Direct Investment (FDI) worth US$ 3.44 billion from April 2000 to March 2020.

-The Directorate General of Foreign Trade (DGFT) has revised rates for incentives under the Merchandise Exports from India Scheme (MEIS) for two subsectors of Textiles Industry - readymade garments and made-ups - from two per cent to four per cent.
+The Directorate General of Foreign Trade (DGFT) has revised rates for incentives under the Merchandise Exports from India Scheme (MEIS) for two subsectors of the Textiles Industry - readymade garments and made-ups - from two percent to four percent.

-Synthetic polymers holds majority of market share in 2019 and is expected continue its position during the forecast period.
+Synthetic polymers hold the majority of the market share in 2019 and are expected to continue their position during the forecast period.